-Lara Exploration Ltd.

-Attn: Kim Casswell Suite 501, 543 Granville Street Vancouver, British Columbia, V6C 1X8 Canada or by fax to (+1) 604-688-1157 the Corporation's registered office at any time up to and including the last business day preceding the date of the Meeting, or any adjournment thereof, or by depositing the instrument in writing with the Chairman of such Meeting, prior to the commencement of the Meeting or of any adjournment thereof.
+Lara Exploration Ltd. Attn: Kim Casswell Suite 501, 543 Granville Street Vancouver, British Columbia, V6C 1X8 Canada or by fax to (+1) 604-688-1157 the Corporation's registered office O'Neill Law LLP Attn: Christian Cu Suite 704, 595 Howe Street Vancouver, British Columbia V6C 2T5 Canada or by fax to 1-866-687-5792 at any time up to and including the last business day preceding the date of the Meeting, or any adjournment thereof, or by depositing the instrument in writing with the Chairman of such Meeting, prior to the commencement of the Meeting or of any adjournment thereof.
 VIFs may only be revoked in accordance with their specific instructions.